CTzatzakis/Chromium-49-Windows-XP/README.md

 This is a build guide as of Feb 24 2021, to build CEF/Chromium version 49.0.2623.23 and also 49.3.2623.1401/ 49.0.2623.110

-Requirements  Branch 2623 have the following build requirements, until Aug 2020 that it was tested:
+Requirements  Branch 2623 have the following build requirements, until Aug 2020 where it was tested:

 | Windows  | macOS | Linux  |
 | ------------- | ------------- | ------------- |